AlexanderDashkov/BlameInspector/README.md

 mvn package

-and add one-jar.properties to the root of the jar
+After build copy one-jar.properties to your target directory, in target directory run:

+jar uf BlameInspector.one-jar.jar one-jar.properties

 To run in one directory with git